HadrienG2/triple-buffer/README.md

 exercise two scenarios which are respectively overly optimistic and overly
 pessimistic:

-1. In sequential mode, the buffer input and output reside on the same CPU core, which underestimates the overhead of transferring modified cache lines from the L1 cache of the source thread to that of the destination thread.
+1. In uncontended mode, the buffer input and output reside on the same CPU core, which underestimates the overhead of transferring modified cache lines from the L1 cache of the source CPU to that of the destination CPU.
-   * This is not as bad as it sounds, because you will pay this sort of overhead no matter what kind of thread synchronization primitive you use, so we're not hiding `triple-buffer` specific overheads here.
+   * This is not as bad as it sounds, because you will pay this overhead no matter what kind of thread synchronization primitive you use, so we're not hiding `triple-buffer` specific overhead here.
+All you need to do is to ensure that when comparing against another synchronization primitive, that primitive is benchmarked in a similar way.
-2. In contended mode, the benchmarked half of the triple buffer is operating under maximal load from the other half, which is much higher than what is actually going to be observed in real-world workloads.
+2. In contended mode, the benchmarked half of the triple buffer is operating under maximal load from the other half, which is much more busy than what is actually going to be observed in real-world workloads.
    * In this configuration, what you're essentially measuring is the performance of your CPU's cache line locking protocol and inter-CPU core data transfers under the shared data access pattern of `triple-buffer`.

-Therefore, consider the benchmark's timings as orders of magnitude of the best and the worst that you can expect from `triple-buffer`, where actual performance will be somewhere inbetween depending on your workload.
+Therefore, consider these benchmarks' timings as orders of magnitude of the best and the worst that you can expect from `triple-buffer`, where actual performance will be somewhere inbetween these two numbers depending on your workload.

 On an Intel Core i3-3220 CPU @ 3.30GHz, typical results are as follows: